JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 Credit to [YazawaAkiOS](https://github.com/YazawaAkio) for translating Windfall into Chinese.

+Credit to [TheRealFrost](https://steamcommunity.com/profiles/76561199211013728) for translating Windfall into Spanish.

-Credit to Jasper Flick for anti-aliasing post processing code used in the mod (catlikecoding.com).
+Credit to [Jasper Flick](https://catlikecoding.com/) for anti-aliasing post processing code used in the mod.

-Credit to Pixabay for the Plasma Ball sound effect asset used in the mod (pixabay.com).
+Credit to [Pixabay](https://pixabay.com/) for the Plasma Ball sound effect asset used in the mod.

 Software used in mod development: BepInEx, HarmonyX, dnSpy, Visual Studio, Git, Unity, Gimp, Krita, Inkscape, Blender, Audacity, DaVinci Resolve.

 ## Bug Reports
-If you encounter a bug, please report it by opening an issue on the [Issues](https://github.com/Shpim/The-Legend-of-Bum-bo-Windfall/issues) page or by contacting me (see below).
+If you encounter a bug, please report it by opening an issue on the [Issues](https://github.com/JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/issues) page or by contacting me (see below).
 If possible, try to submit images and/or video demonstrating the bug.

 ## Contact
 Have questions or comments?
-Send me an Email at jeff.adriaanse@gmail.com.
+Send me an email at jeff.adriaanse@gmail.com.